EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: Experiments

-\textbf{EscapeAgent progresses more efficiently.} \Cref{fig:analysis_accumulate} demonstrates EscapeAgent's more efficient progress, as the slopes of the dotted lines are consistently steeper.
-We further show in \Cref{fig:analysis_interval} that EscapeAgent requires fewer actions to achieve the next valid Key Steps compared to BaseAgent, indicating better creative reasoning.
-The spike at 50 steps corresponds to explicit hints provided after the model's prolonged inactivity for consecutively 50 steps, and the lower pink bar here further highlights EscapeAgent’s reduced hint dependency.
-Interestingly, for all models, sudden progress after 15 steps without hints is rare, highlighting a lack of spontaneous insights that humans often demonstrate, even in the EscapeAgent framework.
+\paragraph{EscapeAgent progresses more efficiently.} As shown in \Cref{fig:analysis_accumulate}, EscapeAgent demonstrates steeper progress slopes, reflecting greater efficiency. \Cref{fig:analysis_interval} further shows that EscapeAgent requires fewer actions to reach the next key step, indicating stronger creative reasoning ability.
+The spike at 50 steps corresponds to hints provided after prolonged inactivity, so the lower pink bar here further highlights EscapeAgent's reduced hint dependency.
+Notably, across all models, progress after 15 steps without hints is rare, underscoring a lack of spontaneous insights typically seen in humans.

-\textbf{EscapeAgent tries more with higher overall success.} In \Cref{fig:analysis_trialtime}, we analyze the valid actions agents attempt on different items in scenes before successfully operating them.
-While the BaseAgent exhibits a higher first-attempt success rate, EscapeAgent achieves greater effectiveness by making multiple attempts, leading to a significantly higher overall success rate within 10 trials.
-This difference can be attributed to EscapeAgent's strategy of proposing multiple viable actions simultaneously.
-Although this increases the likelihood of eventually succeeding by trying more actions, it does not prioritize the most-likely-to-succeed action first.
-As a result, the BaseAgent appears more efficient on its initial trial, but its superficial approach, as highlighted in \Cref{tab:error_analysis}, limits its overall performance.
-The EscapeAgent's design effectively addresses this limitation by leveraging a more exploratory approach, which proves advantageous in complex scenarios requiring creativity.

-\textbf{Case study.} \Cref{fig:analysis_progress} presents a case study of agent progress relative to action steps across six game settings.
-Red dots indicate steps where hints were provided.
-We observe that \textbf{i)} EscapeAgent requires significantly fewer hints and achieves a steeper progress curve; \textbf{ii)} EscapeAgent demonstrates the ability to make consecutive progress in shorter intervals (e.g., the light blue and pink lines for both GPT-4o and Llama-3.1-70B); \textbf{iii)} harder scenarios remain challenging, especially for BaseAgent, which often relies heavily on hints to make progress (e.g., the later part of the yellow line for GPT-4o); and \textbf{iv)} Average human still performs far better than all agents.
-Humans rarely make mistakes shown in \Cref{tab:error_analysis}, while both agents still struggle with short memory due to context length and creative tool use strategies.
-These findings emphasize the need for further improvements and highlight EscapeBench's challenge to even the most advanced models.
+\paragraph{Case study.} \Cref{fig:analysis_progress} illustrates agent progress relative to action steps across six game settings, with red dots marking hint provided.
+We observe that: \textbf{i)} EscapeAgent requires fewer hints and achieves steeper progress; \textbf{ii)} it can make consecutive progress in shorter intervals; \textbf{iii)} harder scenarios remain challenging, especially for BaseAgent, which heavily relies on hints; \textbf{iv)} Average human performs far better.
+Humans rarely make mistakes shown in \Cref{tab:error_analysis}, while agents still struggle with short memory due to context length and creative tool use strategies.
+These emphasize the need for further improvements and highlight EscapeBench's challenge to even the most advanced models.